implico/ObjectDispatcher/README.md

   //layout
   testLayout: {
-    //guaranteed to be invoked only once (useful e.g. for SPA layout common code)
+    //guaranteed to be dispatched only once (useful e.g. for SPA layout common code)
     _times: 1,

     testLayout1: function() {